SDC is built from the following products:

 • GPIO Inputs for rotary encoder support and/or momentary buttons

-• Optional Canbus support, using for a multi processor implementation or to allow other third party devices to contribute daa items to the SDC display
+• Optional Canbus support, used for a multi processor implementation or to allow other third party devices to contribute daa items to the SDC display

 Pictured below is a canbus version: